 - 230 Fifth – a tourist favorite.
 But you really can’t argue with its stupendous view of the Empire State Building.

 - The Skylark – just south of Times Square.
 Has great cocktails, great views (both indoor and outdoor) and wonderful food.
-Best to avoid this places on a weekends.
-Best time to go is around 6pm on a Monday – less busy and mostly locals.
+Best to avoid this place on weekends.
+Best time to go is around 5:30pm on a Monday – less busy and mostly locals.

 - The Jimmy, Gansevoort Park, and The Dream – our favorite rooftop pools.
 Warning – you may have to sweet talk (or sneak) your way in if you’re not a hotel guest.